-Breakfast in a bag, this granola and milk combination is a great way start a day on the trail.
+Breakfast in a bag, this granola and milk combination is a great way to start a day on the trail.
 Just add water!

 Whether you’re backpacking or just need something fast to eat in the morning, packing a couple of baggies filled with granola and powdered milk is a great breakfast trick.
-Of course, you could use any store bought granola as well, but our recipe captures the essence and flavor of autumn.
+Of course, you could use any store-bought granola as well, but our recipe captures the essence and flavor of autumn.
 Toasted oats, crunchy pecans, and sweet sweet maple syrup.
 Just add water, mix, and you’ve got a bowl of cereal ready to go.

 Why it Works for Backpacking